How to Press Flowers and Leaves

 • If you can’t press the flowers right away, place them in a ziplock bag and store them in the refrigerator.

 • Remove lower leaves.
-Cut steps at an angle under water and put flowers in a clean vase out of direct sunlight.
+Cut stems at an angle under water and put flowers in a clean vase out of direct sunlight.

 Which Flowers Are Best for Pressing?

-• Delicate flowers and flowers with naturally-flat faces are best.
-Favorites are cosmos, poppies, sweet peas.
+• Delicate flowers and flowers with naturally flat faces are best.
+My favorites are cosmos, poppies, and sweet peas.

 • If you do wish to press a rose or more complex flower, split it down the middle with scissors or a knife.